 We know from research that avid employee and customer engagement has a definite positive effect on the bottom line.
 Effects that were attained long before (1977-1988) we were accustomed to concepts like customer experience or design thinking.

-Indeed, most customers have adapted new buying rituals, driven by social, mobile, and digital technology, which has provided them with access to previously unattainable information, both biased and non-biased.
+Indeed, customers have developed new buying rituals, driven by social, mobile, and digital technology, which has provided them with access to previously unattainable information, both biased and non-biased.
 However, KPMG research confirms that customers still want the same thing as they did 100 years ago: quality, value for money, consistency, and service.
 And because of the saturation of rational triggers, the shift towards emotional triggers emphasizes the need to raise customer compassion.

 What has shifted, and quite dramatically (taken from a business viewpoint), is the emphasis on retaining more customers ─ as opposed to acquiring new customers ─ driven by a shift from as-a-product to as-a-service business models.
 As such, we’ve found the adoption of Customer Success Agents, pro-actively onboarding customers, most striking.

 Professor Thales Teixeira from Harvard Business School took 8 years to write his book ‘Unlocking the Customer Value Chain: How Decoupling Drives Consumer Disruption’.
-His observations of dozens of startups, tech companies, and traditional players led to an understanding of how business is being disrupted.
-We’ll discuss his findings while uncovering the question: Why now?
+His

 Customer Carousel™ is one of the outcomes of a 4-year discovery process by Edwin Korver and it turned out to be an amazing panorama, not